kba/anno-frontend/README.md

 - `targetSource`: The target of the annotation.
 Defaults to `window.location.href`
 - `targetImage`: The image if any, to annotate on this page
 - `targetThumbnail`: Thumbnail view of the image.
 Defaults to `options.targetImage`
+- `thumbStrikeColor`: ???
+- `thumbFillColor`: ???
+- `enableIIIF`: Show IIIF-Image-URL (rectangular section that encloses all SVG zones of an annotation)
+- `iiifUrlTemplate`: Template for the IIIF-Image-URL
 - `annotationList`: Options for the list display
   - `sortedBy`:     Sort key: `created_az`, `created_za` or `title_az`
   - `allCollapsed`: Collapse (`true`) or expand (`false`) all annotations